 To educate, inspire, and entertain as many people as possible through my online blogs and local community education classes.

-We recently moved from a suburban 1/3 acre in Belton, just 20 minutes south of Kansas City, into the heart of Historic Northeast Kansas City.
+In 2013, we moved from a suburban 1/3 acre in Belton, just 20 minutes south of Kansas City, into the heart of Historic Northeast Kansas City.
 Our 2013 garden consisted of approximately 850 square feet of in-ground plantings.
-We expanded that to around 1,000 square feet, purchased a small bungalow at the end of our lots from Kansas City Land Bank for $25, and we have planted nine fruit trees (plum, apple, Asian pear, and cherry) to date.
+We expanded that to around 1,000 square feet, and we purchased a 900 square foot bungalow at the end of our lots from Kansas City Land Bank for $25.
+We also planted nine fruit trees (plum, apple, Asian pear, and cherry).

 When considering new projects, recipes and more, I usually follow three rules…